venusang/des-12/README.md

 This prototype was built to demo proposed features and design improvements to an existing internal web-based application.

 This prototype is not database driven and the code is static.

+Users are welcome to experience this prototype at http://missdemilo.com/cs/des-12/.